egiden/django-contact-us-tools/docs/source/reply_email.rst

 The two versions
 ----------------

 There are two versions of the automatic-reply email template.
 The ``text`` version which is indicated by :attr:`BaseMessage.TEXT_FILE` and the ``html`` version which is indicated by :attr:`BaseMessage.HTML_FILE`.
-This guarantees, according to `django <https://docs.djangoproject.com/en/5.2/topics/email/#updating-the-default-content-type>`_ that any receipient will be able to read the email, irrespective of their mail client. :func:`BaseMessage.send_email` is able to use both versions by utilising the ``django.core.mail.EmailMultiAlternatives``.
+This, according to `django <https://docs.djangoproject.com/en/5.2/topics/email/#updating-the-default-content-type>`_, guarantees that any receipient will be able to read the email, irrespective of their mail client. :func:`BaseMessage.send_email` is able to use both versions by utilising the ``django.core.mail.EmailMultiAlternatives`` class in its implementation.

-We will explore both versions, but with the following exmample scenario.
+We will explore both versions, but with the following example scenario.

 .. code-block:: python